- System requirements

-CPU usage estimation is based on thread telemetry, whose frequency is normally as low as 1 sample per second (can be changed using the startup option telemetryperiod).
+CPU usage estimation is based on thread telemetry, whose frequency is approximately 1 sample per second.

 CPU usage estimation can adequately measure events not shorter than the thread telemetry period.

-So, it suits for measuring events or method calls that last at least several seconds.
-If the measured event or method call is long enough, the estimation will do its job - locate problematic code responsible for the CPU spike.
+So, it suits for measuring events that last several seconds.
+But if the event is long enough, the estimation will do its job - locate problematic code responsible for the CPU spike.

-For measuring shorter events or methods, use normal CPU profiling, or decrease the telemetry period using the startup option telemetryperiod.
+For measuring shorter events or methods, use normal CPU profiling.

 CPU usage estimation enables analysis of particular events or time ranges within single snapshot.